palewire/django-calaccess-technical-documentation/docs/index.rst

-Django CAL-ACCESS Project
+Django CAL-ACCESS project
 =========================

 A collection of apps and resources developed and distributed to open up California's campaign finance and lobbyist disclosure data.

-Table of Contents
+Table of contents
 -----------------

 .. toctree::